 Long stretches of poorly-maintained, seldom travelled trail are punctuated by picturesque small towns and endless potential detours.
 From Lake Tahoe to the Salton Sea, the constantly-shifting, stunning geography is brimming with history, and the cultural payoff is just as rich as the natural.

 A two-week minimum trip nearly 1500 miles in length, the California segment is easily the trail’s most formidable stretch.
-The PCOR’s challenges change by the region, and California has more shifts in climate, weather, elevation, and terrain on offer than Washington and Oregon combined.
-Driving it is a chance to experience the West’s diversity like nowhere else, but it also requires the most rigorous preparation.
-Be ready for stretches of almost 300 miles without a fuel stop, and pack the same gear you would bring to drive the entire Pacific Crest route.
+The PCOR’s challenges change by the region.
+California has more shifts in climate, weather, elevation, and terrain on offer than Washington and Oregon combined.
+Driving it is a chance to experience the West’s diversity like nowhere else.
+However, it also requires the most rigorous preparation.
+Be ready for stretches of almost 300 miles without a fuel stop.
+Furthermore, pack the same gear you would bring to drive the entire Pacific Crest route.

 Overlanding is a lifestyle where every trail leads to another, giving the opportunity to change your life mile by mile.
-Driving the Pacific Crest Overland Trail is a chance to see yourself, your vehicle, and America’s landmarks in a new way with Nimbl.
+Driving the Pacific Crest Overland Trail is an incredible opportunity.
+It is chance to see yourself, your vehicle, and America’s landmarks in a new way with Nimbl.

 Some of the Overland community’s greatest stories and information caches are available thanks to the Overland Journal and its online avatar, Expedition Portal.
 Chris Cordes, Expedition Portal’s Senior Editor, details his experience on the Pacific Crest Overland Route in this story, complete with fuel stop information and detailed routing suggestions (courtesy of Hema Maps).